Yeghro/YEGHRO_NostrLogin/README.md

 ### Development

 This plugin is open source and we welcome contributions.
-Please visit our GitHub repository [insert link here] to submit issues, feature requests, or pull requests.